yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 #### BucketClass

+A cluster-scoped custom resource used to describe both greenfield and brownfield buckets.
-A cluster-scoped custom resource.
-The BucketClass defines a release policy, and specifies driver specific parameters, such as region, bucket lifecycle policies, etc., as well as the name of the driver.
-The driver name is used to filter BuckeContenst meant to be handled by a given driver.
-In static bucket workflows, the driver name may be empty if the object bucket is defined.
+The `BucketClass` defines a release policy, and specifies driver specific parameters, such as region, bucket lifecycle policies, etc., as well as the driver (provisioner) name.
+The driver name is used to filter `BucketContent` events.
+In dynamic brownfield workflows, the `BucketClass` contains a reference to a `BucketContent` object which names the existing bucket.
+In static brownfield workflows, the `provisioner` field is empty, a reference to a `BucketContent` is needed, and the secret used to grant access to the bucket must be specified.

 ```yaml
 apiVersion: cosi.io/v1alpha1